Epstein associate Ghislaine Maxwell requests retrial | DW | 20.01.2022

 Maxwell could be sentenced to as many as 65 years in prison — the rest of her life.

 Maxwell's lawyers have expressed concerns over one of the jurors in the trial.
-This juror previously told Reuters news agency that he had described his experience of being sexually abused as a child during jury deliberations.
+This juror previously told Reuters news agency and other outlets that he had described his experience of being sexually abused as a child during jury deliberations.

 Prosecutors have called on Judge Nathan to investigate the juror's statements.
 The judge will have until February 2 to answer the retrial request from Maxwell.